 Interest rates are determined by Congress.
-The current fixed interest rate for undergraduate loans disbursed between July 1, 2013, and June 30, 2014, is fixed at 3.86%.
+The current fixed interest rate for undergraduate loans disbursed between July 1, 2013, and June 30, 2014, is fixed at 3.86 percent.

-Graduate students are only eligible for unsubsidized Stafford Loans and the graduate interest rate is 5.41%.
+Graduate students are only eligible for unsubsidized Stafford Loans and the graduate interest rate is 5.41 percent.

-Fees range from 1.051% to 1.072% based on when the loan was first disbursed to the school for the 2013-14 academic year.
+Fees range from 1.051 to 1.072 percent, based on when the loan was first disbursed to the school for the 2013-14 academic year.
 Loan fees will be deducted proportionately from each loan disbursement.
 This fee is retained by the government to help reduce the cost of the loan.

-Repayment begins six months after student graduates or ceases to be enrolled at least half time.
+Repayment begins six months after you graduate or cease to be enrolled at least half time.

 Stafford Loan requirements